nedpals/bliss/vdoc-examples/vdoc-term.md

 pub fn h_divider(divider string) string
 ```
 h_divider returns a horizontal divider line with a dynamic width,
 that depends on the current terminal settings.
+If an empty string is passed in, print enough spaces to make a new line

 ### term.header
 ```v